Moliendo Café: Track listing

+Charts

+Other cover versions

 Cuban singer Xiomara Alfaro's Spanish-language version peaked at No. 1 in Peru.
 Lucho Gatica's version of the song peaked at No. 3 in Spain.
-Mina's version topped the Italian singles chart and was the No. 11 track on the end-of-year chart in 1962.

 Julio Iglesias covered the song in the 1976 for his album America, which led to renewed interest.
 Mario Suárez covered the song in his 2002 album Moliendo Café.

-At present, the song has more than 800 versions in many languages.
+At present, the song has more than 950 versions in many languages.
 In Japan, the song's title is "Coffee Rumba" (コーヒー・ルンバ, Kōhī Runba), written by Seiji Nakazawa and recorded by Sachiko Nishida in 1961.
 "Coffee Rumba" has been covered by several Japanese artists such as The Peanuts, Yōko Oginome, and Yōsui Inoue.
 In Indonesia, the song is titled "Kopi Dangdut" and was a hit in that country in 1991.
 Ricardo Montaner performed a cover of the song on his 2001 album Sueño Repetido.

 Football chants

 "Moliendo Café" has become a popular chant for soccer fans around the world, and the chant is widely known as "Dale Cavese" in Europe.
 The chant was first adopted by fans of Boca Juniors a few years after Julio Iglesias had recorded the song, and it became popular in La Bombonera for a few decades, where the fans know the chant as "Dale Boca" ("Come on Boca").
 The chant was picked up by fans of the Italian team Cavese 1919 after coming across a CD of Boca Juniors chants.
 The fans first used it in a match against Ancona in September 2006, and a clip of their chant "Dale Cavese" was uploaded to YouTube in 2007.
 The video went viral and its popularity then spread to other clubs around the world, with many fans adapting the chants for their own teams.